-Leading podiatrists at Herzliya Medical Center in Israel provide treatment for the replacement of the shoulder joint.
-Innovative diagnostic methods and treatments for diseases of major joints include treatment of injuries resulting from industrial, household, and sports injuries.
-Orthopedic specialists at Herzliya Medical Center (HMC) private clinic have extensive experience to allow patients to gain full rehabilitation after shoulder joint prosthesis.
+Leading Orthopedic surgeon at Herzliya Medical Center in Israel provides treatment for the replacement of the shoulder joint.
+Innovative diagnostic methods and treatments for diseases of major joints include the treatment of injuries resulting from industrial, household, and sports injuries.
+Orthopedic specialists here at HMC private clinic have extensive experience to allow patients to gain full rehabilitation after shoulder joint prosthesis.

 Shoulder Joint Replacement at HMC

-- Specialists at HMC in Israel have mastered the most unique and modern orthopedic practices that minimize time spent in the hospital for the procedure, as well as effectively prevent future complications
+- Our Specialists have mastered the most unique and modern orthopedic practices that minimize time spent in the hospital for the procedure, as well as effectively prevent future complications

 - Complex rehabilitation therapy helps patients quickly resume function of the shoulder joint and achieve full range of motion and alleviation from pain

 - Doctors take an Individual approach with a caring attitude in a comfortable setting to provide great service